-Note: When users set bist_interface to ieee1149.1, then IEEE 1149.7 will be the output interface.
+Note: When users set bist_interface to ieee1149.1, the output interface is IEEE 1149.7.

-Note: When users set bist_interface to ieee1500, then IEEE 1149.1 will be the output interface.
+Note: When users set bist_interface to ieee1500, the output interface is IEEE 1149.1.

 add_address_y No, Yes

 This option defines the MBIST algorithm also supports the Y direction.
 The generated testbench supports the X and Y addressing modes (X stands for the row of the memory, Y stands for the column of the memory).